What food items are prohibited to bring into Mexico?

 - Poppy seeds or flour of poppy seeds.

 - Marijuana, medicinal marijuana, marijuana products, marijuana seeds or spores, or marijuana extracts.

-What needs to be declared at customs in Mexico?
+What do you have to declare at customs Mexico?

 If you are carrying more than USD$10,000, or its equivalent in other currencies, in cash, checks, money orders or any other monetary instrument, or a combination of them, you must declare the amount exceeding USD$10,000.
 You will not have to pay duties or taxes, but you must declare it on the Customs Declaration form.

-What do I have to declare when entering Mexico?
+What do you have to declare at customs?

 You must declare all items you purchased and are carrying with you upon return to the United States, including gifts for other people as well as items you bought for yourself.
 This includes duty-free items purchased in foreign countries, as well as any merchandise you intend to sell or use in your business.